30350n/likertshift/README.md

 ### [Hardware](hardware/)

-The LikertShift hardware consists of the CAD files for all the 3D printed parts, as well as the design files for the LikertShift [PCB](hardware/pcb/).
+The LikertShift hardware consists of the [CAD](hardware/cad/) files for all the 3D printed parts, as well as the design files for the LikertShift [PCB](hardware/pcb/).

+The CAD files can be viewed and modified via FreeCAD and OpenSCAD, ready to print STLs with correct print orientation are available under the [`stl/`](hardware/cad/stl/) directory.

 The PCB is designed using KiCad 9.0.
 For the first prototype we manufactured the PCBs at [Aisler](https://aisler.net/).